 Ann Marie has held leadership positions on the boards of several professional organizations, including as past chair, officer and board member of MIWIRC (the Michigan Network for International Women’s Insolvency and Restructuring Confederation).
-She is a member of the Turnaround Management Association and the American Bankruptcy Institute.
-She was selected as a Barrister lecturer by the DMBA Inns of Court program in 2013.
+She is a member of the Association for Corporate Growth (ACG), the Turnaround Management Association (TMA) and the American Bankruptcy Institute (ABI).
+She has served as a Barrister lecturer by the DMBA Inns of Court program.
 Within Foley, Ann Marie is committed to mentoring young attorneys, and was honored in 2009 with Foley’s Carl Hitchner Mentor of the Year Award.

 A lifelong Detroiter, Ann Marie also dedicates her time to philanthropic and artistic endeavors in Southeast Michigan.

 - Director on the Board of the Society of Automotive Analysts